 In the opening scenes with the patrol car carrying Serpico to the hospital, the unit's emergency light has 3 red bulbs and one amber bulb as it spins.
 As the unit arrives at the hospital and as they remove him from the back seat the light has 4 red bulbs.

 As the cops are monitoring the drug dealer's apartment near the end of the movie, there is a French Renault Dauphine parked in the front of the building.
 The Dauphine disappears after Frank enters the building.
 The gray car parked across the sidewalk on the other side of the street disappears as well, once the police bust the 2 users leaving the building.

 During the shooting gallery scene, Frank and a few other cops are practicing their marksmanship.
 All the bays are full except for bay two, which has the shooters table up, to allow access to the gallery itself.
 In the reverse scene, the table is down.

-Prisoners "chain gang" being led into the Paddy Wagon at beginning, had both male and female prisoners on the same "chain," and transporting both sexes in the same wagon.
+The prisoners "chain gang" being led into the Paddy Wagon at the beginning, had both male and female prisoners on the same "chain," and transporting both sexes in the same wagon.
 This was absolutely forbidden by the NYPD, then, and now.